Xof/xact/README.md

 * `xact()` operates like `commit_on_success()`, in that it will issue a rollback if an exception escapes from the block or function it is wrapping.
 * `xact()` ignores the dirty flag on the Django connection.
 Since we're deliberately wrapping stuff that modifies the database with it, the chance of it being dirty is near 100%, and a commit on a transaction that did not modify the database is no more expensive in PostgreSQL than a rollback.
 It also means you can do [raw SQL](https://docs.djangoproject.com/en/dev/topics/db/sql/) inside an `xact()` block without the [foot-gun](http://archives.postgresql.org/pgsql-hackers/2008-06/msg01101.php) of forgetting to call `set_dirty`.
 * Like the built-in Django transaction decorators, it can be used either as a decorator or as a context manager with the `with` statement.
 * `xact()` can be nested, giving us nested transactions!
-If it sees that there is already a transaction open when it starts a new block, it will use a [savepoint]() to set up a nested transaction block.
-(PostgreSQL does not have nested transactions, but you can use savepoints to get 99.9% of the way there.)
+If it sees that there is already a transaction open when it starts a new block, it will use a [savepoint](http://www.postgresql.org/docs/9.1/static/sql-savepoint.html) to set up a nested transaction block.
+(PostgreSQL does not have nested transactions as such, but you can use savepoints to get 99.9% of the way there.)
 * By not wrapping operations that do not modify the database, we get better behavior when using [pgPool II](http://www.pgpool.net/) (more on that in a future post).
 * `xact()` works around an [outstanding bug](https://code.djangoproject.com/ticket/16047) in Django's transaction handling on psycopg2.